razorthinksoftware/deepthink/about.md

 Some of the objectives,

-* Simple yet intutive UI
+* Simple yet intuitive UI
 * Posting should be obvious and easy [Google Sheet](https://docs.google.com/spreadsheets/d/1MVLQO341_zALN4gmkMLMwiC5_ZamJ7DhGiHACmzCpJA)!

 Learn more and contribute on [GitHub](https://github.com/poole).